CCSP exam details and process [updated 2021]

 Immediately after you make your payment, you will get 120 days of access to useful recordings and course content.
 These will amount to a total of 40 hours of study material that you should make use of before the 120 days are up.
 It can’t be overemphasized that you should make use of these materials, and only schedule your exam for after the full 120 days of review.

-You failed the test: When can you retake it?
+You failed the test.
+When can you retake the CCSP?

 Pearson VUE will grant you a chance to retake your failed exam.
 You can sit the exam up to three times in a 12-month period.
 However, some candidates may still be unable to pass the exam even after retaking it.
 The following are the rules that concern retaking of exams: